H-1 Freeway Rehabilitation

 H-1 Rehabilitation Project

-Work has begun for the H-1 Rehabilitation project between Likelike Highway and Ward Avenue.
-This project includes road resurfacing, utility installations, drainage improvements, widening of Nuuanu Stream Bridge, and restriping to add a fourth lane in both directions.
-Work is anticipated to last a year.
-For more information please visit the procet website at www.H1Rehab.com or call the information line at 735-7465.
+H-1 roadwork between Likelike Highway and Ward Avenue is substantially complete and no more major lane closures are expected.
+This project included road resurfacing, utility installations, drainage improvements, the widening of Nuuanu Stream Bridge, and restriping to add a fourth lane in both directions.
+For more information please visit the project website at www.H1Rehab.com or call the information line at 735-7465.

 H-1 Freeway Westbound Improvements